-The Basic Treatment Menu facility choices (below) are intended to remove 80 percent of TSS for influent concentrations that are greater than 100 mg/l, but less than 200 mg/l.
+The Basic Treatment BMP are intended to remove 80 percent of total suspended solids (TSS) for influent concentrations that are greater than 100 mg/l, but less than 200 mg/l.
 For influent concentrations greater than 200 mg/l, a higher treatment goal may be appropriate.
 For influent concentrations less than 100 mg/l, the facilities are intended to achieve an effluent goal of 20 mg/l TSS.

 The performance goal applies to the water quality design storm volume or flow rate, whichever is applicable.
-The goal also applies on an average annual basis to the entire annual discharge volume (treated plus bypassed).
-The incremental portion of runoff in excess of the water quality design flow rate or volume can be routed around the facility (off-line treatment facilities), or can be passed through the facility (on-line treatment facilities) provided a net TSS reduction is maintained.
+The incremental portion of runoff in excess of the water quality design flow rate or volume can be routed around the BMP (creating an off-line Runoff Treatment BMP) or can be passed through the BMP (creating on-line Runoff Treatment BMP) provided a net TSS reduction is maintained.
 Ecology encourages the design and operation of treatment facilities that engage a bypass at flow rates higher than the water quality design flow rate as long as the reduction in TSS loading exceeds that achieved with initiating bypass at the water quality design flow rate.
-Wet pool facilities are always designed to be online.
-The performance goal assumes that the facility is treating stormwater with a typical particle size distribution.
-For a description of a typical particle size distribution, please refer to the stormwater monitoring protocol in "Guidance for Evaluating Emerging Stormwater Treatment Technologies, Technology Assessment Protocol - Ecology (TAPE)" on the Ecology website: <http://www.ecy.wa.gov/biblio/0210037.html>.
+Note that Wet pool facilities are always designed to be online.
+The Basic Treatment Performance Goal assumes that the BMP is treating stormwater with a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.
+For a description of a typical particle size distribution.